emanzione/PATCH/InnoSetup/README.md

 # InnoSetup Sample

-Open the `Launcher-Installer.iss` script with InnoSetup and configure the variables in the top section of the file to fit your use case.
+Open the `Updater-Installer.iss` (you can place it in the `PATCHWorkspace` folder) script with InnoSetup and configure the variables in the top section of the file to fit your use case.

-Then place your Launcher files in the `Launcher` folder.
+Then place your Updater files in the `Updater` folder, like explained in the documentation.

 In InnoSetup, hit the `Compile` button (or `Ctrl + F9`).